What is Digital Advertising? Why Do You Need It?

 What is digital advertising?
 It’s not just one thing.
 It can look very different depending on where you advertise and how you do it.

-This diversity allows you to choose which ones are best for your business and customers.
+This diversity allows you to choose which digital ads are best for your business and customers.
 Some methods and platforms will be decidedly better for you than others.

 Some businesses will find AdWords very effective for them.
 Others find LinkedIn ads get them a lot of new leads.
 A lot of research into your industry, customers and competition goes into deciding how to answer, what is digital advertising to you?

 Being in the right place with the right strategies will cut costs.
 It increases profits.
-Using the wrong strategies and platforms can leave you feeling like digital advertising doesn’t work.
+Using the wrong strategies and platforms can leave you feeling like your digital ads, or even your whole digital advertising strategy, doesn’t work.

 Each type has its pros and cons as well as varying strategies.
 People who know how to run Google Ads campaigns may struggle with Facebook ads and vice versa because of these differences.

-We’ll explore these various kinds of Internet ads in this article.
+We’ll explore these various kinds of digital ads in this article.

 Traditional advertising primarily uses interruption as a means of getting new customers.
 It shoots for broad demographics like millennial women who like fashion who may or may not even be in your area.